matpl2/DEND_CAPSTONE/README.md

 # DEND_CAPSTONE
 Capstone project for the Data Engineer NanoDegree program

-Purpose of this project is to build an ETL pipeline for a data lake hosted on S3.
+Purpose of this project is to build an ETL pipeline for a data that is regulary dispatched to the S3 bucket.

 ## Files